 Are you under the impression that web design should be an isolated part of your marketing efforts?
 This is a myth that many companies believe, and it could be setting your business back in more ways than one.
 Web design, while certainly important from an aesthetic point of view, encompasses much more.
 From SEO and traffic to branding and conversion rates, your site’s web design affects your entire internet presence.

 Why does design matter so much?
 It comes down to trust.
-In review of a Trust and Mistrust website study by Elizabeth Sillence, we learn that the most surprising find was that design elements are far more powerful than content in terms of mistrust.
+In a review of a Trust and Mistrust website study by Elizabeth Sillence, we learn that the most surprising find was that design elements are far more powerful than content in terms of mistrust.
 When participants were asked to explain why they mistrusted a website, 94% of comments related directly to web design elements.

 Design (or lack thereof) can make or break your online success potential.